Q. What causes hearing loss?

 • You are constantly asking people to repeat themselves

-• You can only catch every fourth or fifth word while having a conversation in a noisy environment
+• You have difficulty while having a conversation in a noisy environment

 • You often mishear words as something other than what was really said